 - Lab investigations: quasi-static and fatigue tests on concrete samples of small dimensions with different types of embedded fiber optic.

-- Improvement of the confidence in strain and crack width measurements obtained by fiber optic sensor.
+- Improvement of the confidence in strain and crack opening measurements obtained by fiber optic sensor.

 - Successfully defended PhD thesis.

 - GuD (Berlin, Germany)

 Study of early damage detection capability DFOS compared to Coda Wave Interferrometry technique.

 - Chapeleau X., Sedran T., Cottineau L-M., Cailliau J., Taillade F., Gueguen I., Henault J- M.